Page 3 last updated April 22, 2008

 Lamp replacement sources for P. C. Electronics Transceiver and Downconverters.

-Manuals and Data Sheets on obsolete P. C. Electronics manufactured products are available by email request plus the app notes below free only to licensed hams upon email request - include your call letters - model number with revision letter or year as etched on the board.
+Manuals and Data Sheets on P. C. Electronics manufactured products are available by email request free only to licensed hams upon email request - include your call letters - model number with revision letter or year as etched on the board.
+Please request only 1 or 2 at a time.

 Other ATV Info Sources: